PRINCE2® from an employer's perspective

 |MoP - Management of Portfolios||0%||14%||50%||36%|

 Contract Project Practitioners

 What jobs exist for candidates without work experience?

 It’s a tricky one – it depends on their work experience to date.
 Straight out of university for example with no work experience, a degree and a PRINCE2 Foundation is not likely to help anyone get into PMO unless it’s a specific graduate role.
 If people are wanting to transition into project management, having worked in a previous role of any nature and decided to take their PRINCE2 to help get a foot in the door – it depends heavily on what works experience they do have.
 Our advice is that you have to utilise that and capitalise on it.
 How to do that is only something you can do when you’re advising someone one-to-one.

-What kinds of jobs are available to those who are PRINCE2 certified compared with those who are not?
+What additional jobs are available to PRINCE2 certified candidates?